Operadic categories as a natural environment for Koszul duality: Abstract

 \section{Abstract}

-Our aim is to set up the cornerstones of Koszul duality in general operadic categories introduced in~\cite{duodel}.
-In particular, we will prove that operads (in our generalized sense) governing the most important operad- and/or PROP-like structures as classical operads, their variants as cyclic, modular or wheeled operads, and also diverse versions of PROPs such as properads, dioperads, \hbox{$\frac12$-PROPs}, and still more exotic stuff as permutads and pre-permutads are quadratic, and describe their Koszul duals.

-To this end we single out some additional properties of operadic categories ensuring that free operads admit a nice explicit description, and investigate how these properties interact with discrete operadic (op)fibrations which we use as a mighty tool to construct new operadic categories from the old ones.
-Particular attention is payed to the operadic category of graphs and to its clones, but several other examples are given as well.
+This is the first paper of a series which aims to set up the cornerstones of Koszul duality for operads over operadic categories.
+To this end we single out additional properties of operadic categories under which the theory of quadratic operads and their Koszulity can be developed, parallel to the traditional one by Ginzburg\textendash{}Kapranov.
+We then investigate how these extra properties interact with discrete operadic (op)fibrations, which we use as a powerful tool to construct new operadic categories from old ones.
+We pay particular attention to the operadic category of graphs, giving a full description of this category (and its variants) as an operadic category, and proving that it satisfies all the additional properties.

-Our present work provides an answer to the questions ``What does encode a type of operads?''~and ``How to construct Koszul duals to these objects?''~formulated in the last Loday's 2012 talk~\cite{loday:talk}.
+Our present work provides an answer to a question formulated in Loday's last talk, in 2012: ``What encodes types of operads?''.
+In the second and third papers of our series we continue Loday's program by answering his second question: ``How to construct Koszul duals to these objects?'', and proving Koszulity of some of the most relevant operads.